SHND/args-command-router/README.md

 ```

 - `applicationName`: The name of the application used in generating the help (usage) output.
-- `verifySwitches`: Verify if the passed switches are matched with switches defined on the found pathItem.
+- `strictSwitchMatching`: Verify if the passed switches are matched with switches defined on the found pathItem.
+If it's set to false, the requiredSwitches won't be enforced, and switched that are not defined are accepted.
 - `helpType`: If you want to disable the help functionality, set this to `null`.
 - `helpShortSwitch`: The short switch name for showing help (usage) output.
 - `helpLongSwitch`: The long switch name for showing help (usage) output.
 - `helpOnNoTarget`: Show help when no PathItem found for the passed commands.
 - `helpOnNoCallback`: Show help when PathItem is found but no callbacks are defined on that pathItem.
-- `helpOnVerifySwitchFailure`: Show help if the `verifySwitches` config is set to true but switches for that pathItem not matched.
+- `helpOnVerifySwitchFailure`: Show help if the `strictSwitchMatching` config is set to true but switches for that pathItem not matched.
 - `helpOnAskedForHelp`: Show help when user deliberatly asks for help. e.g. when user pass `-h`.